 Alcohol detoxification (also known as detoxification) is the abrupt cessation of alcohol consumption in people who have alcohol dependence.
 This process is often accompanied by the substitution of drugs that have similar effects to the effects of alcohol to avoid alcohol withdrawal.
 When withdrawal occurs, symptoms of varying severity occur.
-Keep reading to learn more about how long it takes to detox from alcohol.
+Minor withdrawal symptoms usually start about six hours after your last drink.

+A person who has a long history of heavy drinking could have seizures six hours after stopping drinking.
 Due to the severity of some withdrawal symptoms, alcohol detoxification should be monitored by a medical professional.
 The second, and longest, phase of alcohol detoxification occurs over months, as the brain begins to regulate itself slowly and returns to normal functioning.
 When treating alcohol detoxification in an inpatient rehabilitation center, different medications may be used to help reduce uncomfortable withdrawal symptoms.